EYE JUGGLING

 While focusing on symbols and values embedded in a "story text," but also consider the "texture" and the "context" of the story text itself, as well as what you bring to the entire process.

-1. The text refers to the symbolic meanings of the actual text, e.g., what is being said, what are the world view themes or moral lessons of the story, what is referred to by the key symbols?
+1. The Text refers to the symbolic meanings of the actual text, e.g., what is being said, what are the world view themes or moral lessons of the story, what is referred to by the key symbols?

 Look for dominant units of reference, such as repetitions, e.g., "act, renouncing the fruits of your action" in the Bhagavad Gita, and paired contrasts - binary opposites, e.g., good and evil, one rendered meaningful in juxtaposition to other.

-Identity your key symbols and values into a Coding System; build a coding list.
+Identity the key symbols and values into a Coding System; build a coding list.
 As you apply the coding labels to additional related story texts for interpretation, be willing to modify your labels to better reveal the meaning of the texts.

-2. The texture refers to how the text is being presented, e.g., what is the style of the writing or the techniques of the telling, what are the interactions with the readers or the listeners, what are the linguistic components and structures?
+2. The Texture refers to how the text is being presented, e.g., what is the style of the writing or the techniques of the telling, what are the interactions with the readers or the listeners, what are the linguistic components and structures?

-3. The context refers to when and where the text is being presented, e.g., to whom, when, where, in what social situation and for what cultural purpose is the story directed?
+3. The Context refers to when and where the text is being presented, e.g., to whom, when, where, in what social situation and for what cultural purpose is the story directed?
 What is the historical background of the story text?
 In considering the context of a given text pay attention to how that text is embedded within a larger aesthetic, economic, geographic, historical, religious, philosophical, political, psychological, and/or social association of influences.

-5. Interpretation is ultimately a process of creating symbolic meanings.
+4. Interpretation is ultimately a process of creating symbolic meanings.
 Interpretation is a construction, a dialectic, a coming together of something new.
 It is the resulting culmination of the predominate voices of the other, in consort with and acknowledgment of your own voice.

 E - Examples of story texts, 1.
 Burnt Face and 2.
-Genesis, and possible interpretations of Burnt Face, of Genesis.
+Genesis, and possible interpretations of Burnt Face, of Genesis

 But Also . . .
 Have Some Fun!